nixworks/public/news/2006/11/3/README.md

 ## [2006-11-3](/news/2006/11/3/index.md)

-##### U.S.
+##### United States
 ### [ U.S. evangelical minister Ted Haggard is accused of methamphetamine use and engaging in homosexual sex acts. ](/news/2006/11/3/u-s-evangelical-minister-ted-haggard-is-accused-of-methamphetamine-use-and-engaging-in-homosexual-sex-acts.md)
 Get the latest breaking news across the U.S. on ABCNews.com

 ##### House of Representatives
 ### [ U.S. Rep. Bob Ney of Ohio resigns from Congress after having pleaded guilty to charges relating to Jack Abramoff. ](/news/2006/11/3/u-s-rep-bob-ney-of-ohio-resigns-from-congress-after-having-pleaded-guilty-to-charges-relating-to-jack-abramoff.md)
-_Context: Bob Ney, Jack Abramoff, House of Representatives, Ohio_
+_Context: Jack Abramoff, House of Representatives, Bob Ney, Ohio_

-##### U.S.
+##### United States
 ### [ The U.S. National Transportation Safety Board states that a stiff wind blew the plane carrying New York Yankees pitcher Cory Lidle off-course and into an apartment building in New York City. ](/news/2006/11/3/the-u-s-national-transportation-safety-board-states-that-a-stiff-wind-blew-the-plane-carrying-new-york-yankees-pitcher-cory-lidle-off-cour.md)
-_Context: Cory Lidle, U.S., into an apartment building, NTSB, New York Yankees, New York City_
+_Context: United States, New York Yankees, NTSB, New York City, Cory Lidle, into an apartment building_

 ##### World Meteorological Organisation
 ### [ The World Meteorological Organisation reports that greenhouse gases in the atmosphere reached a record high in 2005 and are still increasing. ](/news/2006/11/3/the-world-meteorological-organisation-reports-that-greenhouse-gases-in-the-atmosphere-reached-a-record-high-in-2005-and-are-still-increasin.md)
-_Context: greenhouse gases, World Meteorological Organisation_
+_Context: World Meteorological Organisation, greenhouse gases_

 ##### European Commission
 ### [ A draft European Commission report raises new doubts about Turkey's bid to join the European Union. ](/news/2006/11/3/a-draft-european-commission-report-raises-new-doubts-about-turkey-s-bid-to-join-the-european-union.md)
-_Context: European Commission, Accession of Turkey to the European Union, European Union, Turkish_
+_Context: Turkish, European Commission, European Union, Accession of Turkey to the European Union_

 ##### Trevor Berbick
 ### [ Trevor Berbick's nephew Harold Berbick is charged with his uncle's murder along with another man in Jamaica. ](/news/2006/11/3/trevor-berbick-s-nephew-harold-berbick-is-charged-with-his-uncle-s-murder-along-with-another-man-in-jamaica.md)
-_Context: Jamaica, Trevor Berbick_
+_Context: Trevor Berbick, Jamaica_

 ##### Jackson Pollock
 ### [ Jackson Pollock's "No. 5, 1948" becomes the world's most expensive work of art, after entertainment mogul David Geffen sells the work for US$140 million. ](/news/2006/11/3/jackson-pollockas-no-5-1948-becomes-the-world-s-most-expensive-work-of-art-after-entertainment-mogul-david-geffen-sells-the-work-for.md)